Twin Falls deserves a public recreation center.

 Annual visitor potential

-Sports tourism projection — see methodology in study.
+High-end sports tourism projection — requires heavy tournament programming.
+See methodology in study.

 8 sections